Program Overview- Register Below

 4th - 6th Grade Art: Explore techniques for more advance artisits offering kids an indepth, hands-on, creative outlet to explore the world of art and nature!
 Visual art in a variety of mediums and nature inspired themes is taught by amazing local artists.
 Clay, paints, prints and more inspire kids to get messy, think outside the box and have fun!

 In this session students will use clay to tell a story.
-They will learn the basic ceramic techniques of slab rolling, coil building, and sculpting to create tiles, a mask and a planter.
+They will learn the basic ceramic techniques of slab rolling, coil building, and sculpting to create a variety of products.
 We will explore various methods of surface decoration through textures and colors.

 Mijanou Fortney is a ceramic artist and teacher whose work is influenced by her love of nature and her experiences traveling the world.
 After she and her family landed in Leavenworth in 2012, Mijanou began her work at the pottery studio at Tierra Learning Center.
 In addition to creating her pottery there, she also teaches classes to artists of all ages and abilities.
 She sells her wares at the Leavenworth Farmer’s Market and various other retailers in town as well as on etsy.com.